Yali people

-Yali are a major tribal group in Highland Papua, Indonesia, and live to the east of the Baliem Valley, mainly in Yalimo Regency, Yahukimo Regency, and the surrounding regions.
+Yali are a major tribal group in Highland Papua in Indonesia, and live to the east of the Baliem Valley, mainly in Yalimo Regency, Yahukimo Regency, and the surrounding regions.

 Etymology

 The Yali and Dani word for "lands of the east" is yali, from where the Yali took it.
 When combined, the words ya (path/connecting staircases) and li (light) means "people from the place where the sun rises (East)."
 The -mu suffix is added to indicate 'place', the phrase O Yalimu refers to the Yali people's traditional region.
 Another origin for the name is its association with the mythical character Yeli, who was impervious to death even after being cut.
 Because humans, animals, trees, and other living things sprouted from his severed body parts, he was revered as the creator of the universe.
 Before disappearing in the west (Baliem Valley), he taught the Yali customs and asked to be worshipped.
 Gradually, his name's pronunciation changed to become Yali.